-Guest post by: Lisa Cooley
+Guest post by Lisa Cooley

-Any other kind of school change is just the same ol’ same ol’.
+Without passion, any kind of school change is just the same ol’ same ol’.